-In 19:8, Portland financier Andrew Wiederl om made a series of personal loans tr taling at least \$630,000 to his hom continued to make substantial personal loans to Sam Lance White even as Wilshirs Credit Corp., a vital cog in his Wilshire operations, desper-ately borrowed millions from Capital Consultants, the Portland Investment management firm, in an effort to stay alloat.
-It's impossible to say whether the money Wiederhorn lent White came from Capital Consultants via Wilshire Credit, but lawyers for union trust funds that fost millions when Cap-ital Consultants collapsed are investigating the money manager's possible role in the loans.
+The statement shows that Wiederhorn continued to make substantial personal loans to Sam Lance White even as Wilshire Credit Corp., a vital cog in his Wilshire operations, desper-arely borrowed millions from Capital Consultants, the Portland investment Consultants, the Portision divestment management firm, in an effort to stay affoat.
+It's impossible to say whether the money Wiederhorn lent White came from Capital Consultants via Wilahire Credit, but lawyers for union trust funds that lost millions when Capital Consultants collapsed are investigating the money manager's possible role in the loans.
+White served as Wilshire's outside inued to work for Wishire after he was forced to resign from his accounting firm, Deloitte & Touche.
+Wiederhorn said in a 1999 deposition related to the Wilshire restructuring that he didn't recall his exact arrangement with the con concern conservativa, a la conservativa de la conservativa de la conservativa de la conservativa de la conserva-